wamp-proto/wamp-proto/spec/README.md

 A *Broker* may be configured to automatically assign *trust levels* to events published by *Publishers* according to the *Broker* configuration on a per-topic basis and/or depending on the application defined role of the (authenticated) *Publisher*.

+A *Broker* supporting trust level will provide

+	Details.trustlevel|integer

-A *Broker* supporting trust level will use `Details.trustlevel|integer` in an `EVENT` message sent to a *Subscriber*.
+in an `EVENT` message sent to a *Subscriber*.
 The trustlevel `0` means lowest trust, and higher integers represent (application-defined) higher levels of trust.

 *Example*